 In case any of you are still working on Halloween costume pieces (no judging here, I just started working on his latest costume this week), I thought I’d share how I made the cardboard helmet.

 Not only is it perfect for a costume, it could be a fun kids craft for tweens, as well.

 This simple helmet craft would go perfectly with your very own cardboard castle playhouse.

-How to Make a Cardboard Helmet:
+How to Make a Cardboard Helmet

 To start with, you will need to cut a 2 inch thick strip of cardboard that fits around your child’s head.
-I used tape to piece two strips together to make it long enough to fit him, securing it in a circle with tape.
+I wound up having to connect two pieces of cardboard together with duct tape to make it long enough.

 Then cut two more strips of cardboard, taping them inside the circle and crossing in the middle (as seen in the picture below).